laninsky/reference_aligning_to_established_loci/README.md

 /home/a499a400/Kaloula/cleaned-reads/${name}/split-adapter-quality-trimmed/${name}-READ2.fastq.gz
 ```

-As well as your phasing_settings file, you'll need a file which lists the samples you are interested in assembling, one on each line.
+As well as your phasing_settings file, you'll need a file ("samples.txt") which lists the samples you are interested in assembling, one on each line.
 The names given here should match the ${name} given in phasing_settings e.g.
 ```
 MQ23qc
 Eau09AI233qc